hilmanfitriana19/link-shortener/README.md

 ## Features

 - 🔗 **Link Shortening**: Create short, memorable links from long URLs
-- 🎨 **Light & Dark Mode**: Switch between light and dark appearances
+- 🎨 **Light, Dark & System Mode**: Choose light, dark, or follow your OS setting
 - 📊 **Analytics**: Track clicks and performance for each link
 - 🔐 **Google Authentication**: Secure login with Firebase Auth
 - 📱 **Responsive Design**: Works perfectly on all devices